hussnainfareedstack/react-basic-advance-cv/Notes.md

 ## Context Creation Steps:
 1. Create the context:
-Create userContext file.
+Create 'userContext' file.
 Now create context as const UserContext = React.createContext().
 Now it comes with a Provider and consumer React component. export the provider and consumer.
 Now provide the Provider, and the place you provide is important because only decendant components can consume it.
 App Component is a good place because almost all component fall in this.

 2. Provide a context value:
 Enclose your component in UserProvider and add your values as 'value' attribute to UserProvider.

 3. Consume the context value:
-Now where you want to use the consumer, in render method enclose everything within UserConsumer and and write arrow function with your desired parameter name and return JSX from here now.
+Now where you want to use the consumer, in render method enclose everything within UserConsumer and write arrow function with your desired parameter name and return JSX from here now.

 # Context (Part 3)
 <a href="https://youtu.be/A9WlkhdLnn0?si=2vOFoOVhHLZofMMD" target="_blank">Video Explanation</a></br>